 Examples such as Darwin's finches (Class 12 Evolution chapter) are frequently turned into MCQs.

-Knowing about these mistakes early improves efficiency in exam.
+Knowing about these mistakes early improves efficiency in the exam.
 For example, a weekly revision plan ensures better retention.

 Mistake | Solution |